The 9 Best Fast Food Burritos, Ranked (Plus How To Make Them Better!)

 Know what you want, what you need, and don’t try to include it all.
 The last thing you want is a burrito that falls apart while you’re eating it.
 The more you know about making your own burrito, the better your result at Chipotle will be.

-I suggest you skip the rice or at least ask them to go light on the portion to make room for some grilled fajitas and corn.
+I suggest you skip the rice or at least ask them to go light on the portion to make room for some grilled peppers and corn.
 Rather than getting your salsa in your burrito, ask for it on the side this will allow you to apply the perfect amount to each bite and will keep your burrito from being a wet mess that your burrito maker won’t be able to fold.

-No, Chipotle isn’t as good as your local taqueria but compared to all the other fast food and fast casual options out there, they’re operating at a higher level.
+No, Chipotle isn’t as good as your local taqueria but compared to all the other fast food and fast-casual options out there, they’re operating at a higher level.
 If the people at Chipotle ever figure out a way to serve hot food, they’ll actually be able to compete with the Mission-style burritos that inspired them.
 Maybe.

 Find your nearest Chipotle here.